srmagura/iti-react/iti-react/Readme.md

+﻿# SAM NEEDS TO REWRITE THIS

-﻿A collection of utilities and React components covering:
+A collection of utilities and React components covering:

 -   Form validation
 -   Form inputs for time, date, and phone number